mpsonntag/snippets/notes/projects/doi/doi_make_release.md

+# DOI server release

+This file documents all steps required to build, verify, release and deploy a new version of the GIN DOI server.
+The code repository of the GIN DOI server can of course be found on [github](https://github.com/G-Node/gin-doi).

-### test new server version
+## Test new server version

-- make sure the server version number has been updated
+- make sure the server version number in the `version` file at the root of the code repo has been updated.
-- change to the doi git directory, make sure all fmt and tests are run, if required fix any issues and commit
+- change to the DOI git directory, make sure all go code quality tools and tests were run; if required fix any issues and commit.

 ```bash
 golint ./...